Hill's Science Diet Adult Review

 The fifth ingredient is pork liver.
 Pork liver is an excellent organ meat which provides high quality protein and fat.
 In addition, pork liver provides many essential vitamins and minerals.

-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Hill's Science Diet Adult Beef and Chicken Entree are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Hill's Science Diet Adult Chicken & Beef Entree are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Hill's Science Diet recipe.